-PMSC 3204 Pathophysiology: Concepts in Altered Health States (4 credit hours)
+PMSC 3204 Pathophysiology: Concepts in Altered Health States (4 cr. hrs)

 This course provides students with an understanding of the basic principles and concepts of cellular, organ system and generalized pathophysiology, leading to an appreciation of disease and pharmacotherapy.
 The course also provides an excellent foundation for the understanding of the basis of patient-centered care.
-Prerequisite: PMSC 3116 of drug actions on living systems.
-The course introduces fundamentals of pharmacodynamics (drug-receptor interactions), receptor agonism and antagonism, synergy, dose-response relationships, mechanisms of action, absorption, distribution, metabolism and elimination, and an introduction to the fundamentals of toxicology.
-Additionally, the course will present classical autonomic pharmacology with a focus on the chemical classification, mechanisms of action and pharmacological effects of agonist and antagonists of drug affecting muscarinic, peripheral nicotinic, and alpha and beta-adrenergic receptors.
-Prerequisites: PMSC 3114 and PMSC 3116
+Prerequisite: PMSC 3116

-PMSC 3223 Foundational Principles: Pharmacology & Autonomics (2 credit hours)
+PMSC 3223 Foundational Principles: Pharmacology & Autonomics (2 cr. hrs)